TheBitcoinBackup/Self-Inheritance-Protocol/docs/recovery-packages.md

 ## 8. Recovery Packages

 Want help planning your inheritance structure?
-[Book a consultation](https://thebitcoinbackup.com/services)
+[Book a free consultation](https://thebitcoinbackup.com)

 ### Video Guides
 Watch the detailed video guides for this section: